136th Airlift Wing

-The 136th Airlift Wing (136 AW) is a unit of the Texas Air National Guard, stationed at Naval Air Station Joint Reserve Base Fort Worth, Fort Worth, Texas.
+The 136th Airlift Wing is a unit of the Texas Air National Guard, stationed at Naval Air Station Joint Reserve Base Fort Worth, Fort Worth, Texas.
 If activated to federal service, the wing is gained by the United States Air Force's Air Mobility Command (AMC).

 Mission

 The wing's mission is to provide military forces for worldwide combat and peacetime tasking supporting Texas and the United States.
 The flying mission includes short field and dirt strip landing, and airdrop delivery of cargo and people in all weather, day and night.

 Units

 The 136th Airlift Wing is composed of 5 groups, 19 units and 1 geographically separated unit (GSU).